Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 #5 Visit Lviv Churches

-As top Lviv places to visit, the Lviv Tourist Information Office provides maps marked with a walking route to several of the city’s most famous churches…but it doesn’t include them all.
+As top places to visit, the Lviv Tourist Information Office provides maps marked with a walking route to several of the most famous churches.
 For our list of must-see Lviv churches, see the recommendations below.

 The St. Nicholas Church is one of the oldest churches in Lviv, dating to the year 1292.
 The quaint exterior of the Ukrainian Orthodox church differs vastly from the magnificent and glittering interior.